Netflix/OpenVPCal/README.md

 ### Load and Set Calibration Plates

-#### PreProcess Plate
+#### (OPTION 1) Pre-Process Plate

-Once the patches are captured, download the footage and load it into a DCC of preference.
-OpenVpCal only accepts Linear EXR as input: pre-process your camera plate to be either Linear/AP0 (ACES 2065-1) or Linear/Camera Native.
-The plate should be therefore first converted or debayered directly to Linear ACES AP0 (ACES 2065-1) or Camera Native.
+Once the patches are captured, you can either decide to pre-process the plate using your DCC of preference, or -if one of the supported formats- load it directly within OpenVpCal (see below, OPTION 2).
+When pre-processing, we suggest converting the plate to Linear EXR in ACES 2065-1 (AP0) colour space.
+OpenVpCal does support other input colour spaces, linear and non-linear, but due to the internal processing being all based on the Linear Reference Colour space (which defaults to ACES 2065-1), it's suggested to pre-process directly to that.

-The default input for OpenVpCal is Linear ACES AP0 (ACES 2065-1).
+For that reason, the default input for OpenVpCal is Linear ACES AP0 (ACES 2065-1).
+Make sure to change it if different.

-Plate sequences should follow the naming convention
+IMPORTANT NOTE: **Plate sequences should follow the naming convention, otherwise it won't be imported.**

 _ &lt;FileName>.&lt;FramePadding>.&lt;FileExt>_